How to Save for Retirement: A Complete Guide

 Bucket Strategy

-17. Considering Early Retirement
+Considering Early Retirement

-Pros and Cons of Early Retirement
+Pros and Cons of Postponing Retirement

 Impact on Social Security

-Staying Active and Engaged in Later Years
+Remaining Active & Engaged in Later Years

 Picture Credit -iStock photo